Cowboys–Packers rivalry

 The Cowboys–Packers rivalry is a professional American football rivalry in the National Football League (NFL) between the Dallas Cowboys and the Green Bay Packers.
-The two teams do not play every year; instead, they play at least once every three years.
-Due to the NFL's scheduling rotation, all NFC East teams will battle all NFC North teams every third year.
-In addition, if the two teams finish in the same place in their respective divisions in any season, they will play each other the following season.
-The rivalry has also resulted in a number of notable games, including eight playoff games.
+The two teams do not play each other every year; instead, they play at least once every three years and at least once every six seasons at each team's home stadium during which the NFC East and NFC North are paired up against one another.
+In addition, not only the two teams could meet in the playoffs in a given season, but also if the two teams finish in the same place in their respective divisions in any season, they will play each other the following season.
+The rivalry has also resulted in several notable games, including nine playoff games.
 CBS ranked this rivalry as the No. 3 NFL rivalry of the 1990s.

+The Packers lead the overall series 22–17–1.
+The two teams have met nine times in the playoffs, with the Packers holding a 5–4 advantage.